ClippyCat/syncSlide/websocket-server/README.md

 ## How To Test

-Using a websocket CLI client, open two teminal windows, and run them using these URLs:
+Using a websocket CLI client, open two terminal windows, and run them using these URLs:

 - `websocat ws://127.0.0.1:5000/`